oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

        3. If there is a key `_sd` that does not refer to an array, the Verifier MUST reject the Presentation.
        4. Otherwise, insert, at the level of the `_sd` claim, the claim described by the Disclosure with the claim name and claim value provided in the Disclosure.
           1. If the Disclosure is not a JSON-encoded array of three elements, the Verifier MUST reject the Presentation.
           2. If the claim name already exists, the Verifier MUST reject the Presentation.
+Note that this also means that if a Holder sends the same Disclosure multiple times, the Verifier MUST reject the Presentation.
           3. If the claim value is an object and contains an `_sd` key, the Verifier MUST reject the Presentation.
     3. Remove all `_sd` claims from the SD-JWT payload.
     4. Remove the claim `sd_digest_derivation_alg` from the SD-JWT payload.